Steiner system: Properties

 where r is the number of blocks containing any given element.
 From these definitions follows the equation $bk=rn$.
 It is a necessary condition for the existence of S(t, k, n) that b and r are integers.
 As with any block design, Fisher's inequality $b\ge n$ is true in Steiner systems.

 Given the parameters of a Steiner system S(t, k, n) and a subset of size $t' \leq t$, contained in at least one block, one can compute the number of blocks intersecting that subset in a fixed number of elements by constructing a Pascal triangle.
 In particular, the number of blocks intersecting a fixed block in any number of elements is independent of the chosen block.

 The number of blocks that contain any i-element set of points is:

 It can be shown that if there is a Steiner system S(2, k, n), where k is a prime power greater than 1, then n $\equiv$ 1 or k (mod k(k−1)).
 In particular, a Steiner triple system S(2, 3, n) must have n = 6m + 1 or 6m + 3.
 And as we have already mentioned, this is the only restriction on Steiner triple systems, that is, for each natural number m, systems S(2, 3, 6m + 1) and S(2, 3, 6m + 3) exist.

 History

 Steiner triple systems were defined for the first time by Wesley S. B. Woolhouse in 1844 in the Prize question #1733 of Lady's and Gentlemen's Diary.
 The posed problem was solved by Kirkman (1847).
 In 1850 Kirkman posed a variation of the problem known as Kirkman's schoolgirl problem, which asks for triple systems having an additional property (resolvability).
 Unaware of Kirkman's work, Steiner (1853) reintroduced triple systems, and as this work was more widely known, the systems were named in his honor.

+In 1910 Geoffrey Thomas Bennett gave a graphical representation for Steiner triple systems.